-Humour me here: Grab a piece of paper, and give yourself the freedom to write down the first thing that comes into your head when I ask you the following questions.
+Humour us here Herd: Grab a piece of paper, and give yourself the freedom to write down the first thing that comes into your head when we ask you the following questions.
 Not what you think you should write down.
 But what you really want to write down.

 What do you want to achieve?

 Fold up that piece of paper and tuck it away somewhere.
 Just knowing that it’s there is a good motivator.